Ownership of a Portuguese trademark is acquired by registration with the National Institute of Industrial Property (INPI).

-Upon submission of the trademark application and publication of the notice of application, registrability is examined on absolute grounds, which relate to the public interest (e.g., protection of consumers), and on relative grounds (both ex officio and based on oppositions filed by third parties).
+Upon filing of the trademark application and publication of the notice of application in the national IP Bulletin, registrability is examined on absolute grounds, which relate to the public interest (e.g., protection of consumers), and on relative grounds (both ex officio and based on oppositions filed by third parties).

-According to the applicable legal provisions of the IPC, a trademark may consist of a sign or set of signs that can be represented graphically, namely words (including the names of persons), drawings, letters, numbers, sounds and videos (motion mark), the form of a product or its packaging, provided that these adequately distinguish the products and services of one company from those of others; this is subject to a case-by-case analysis by INPI, according to an established practice and internal guidelines.
-A trademark may also consist of advertising phrases for the relevant products or services, regardless of the protection conferred upon them by copyright.
+According to the applicable legal provisions of the IPC, a trademark may consist of a sign or set of signs that can be represented graphically, namely words (including the names of persons), drawings, letters, numbers, sounds, colours and videos (motion mark), the form of a product or its packaging, provided that these can be represented in a manner that enables determination, in a clear and precise manner, of the scope of the protection granted to the owner, and as long as these adequately distinguish the products and services of one company from those of others; this is subject to a case-by-case analysis by INPI, according to an established practice and internal guidelines.

-For the sake of distinctiveness and in general terms, trademark protection cannot be conferred on signs that exclusively consist of the form imposed by the nature of the product itself or the form of the product necessary to obtain a technical result, nor to signs that are exclusively made up of indications that may serve in commerce to designate the type, quality or other inherent characteristics of the product or the service.
+For the sake of distinctiveness and in general terms, trademark protection cannot be conferred on signs that exclusively consist of the form, or another characteristic, imposed by the nature of the product itself or the form, or another characteristic, of the product necessary to obtain a technical result, nor to signs that are exclusively made up of indications that may serve in commerce to designate the type, quality or other inherent characteristics of the product or the service.
 Moreover, trademarks that exclusively consist of signs or indications that have become common use in modern-day language or in the habitual and constant habits of commerce are also refused.

-As of the date of the applicable grant, a trademark registration has a duration of 10 years and may be indefinitely renewed for identical periods.
-During this period, the owner may use the words 'Registered Trademark', the initials of those words ('RT') or simply the circled 'R' symbol (®).
+As of the date of the application, a trademark registration has a duration of 10 years and may be indefinitely renewed for identical periods.
+During this period, the owner may use the words ‘Registered Trademark’, the initials of those words (‘RT’) or simply the circled ‘R’ symbol (®).

-Collective trademarks, which may be defined as either association trademarks or certification trademarks, may only be registered by legal persons who, for instance, supervise certain economic activities, and who intend to distinguish the products of these activities.
-Certification trademarks are used for products or services subject to the control of a legal person who owns the mark and determines the corresponding standards for the associated products and services, whereas an association trademark is a specific sign belonging to an association of natural or legal persons, who use the association trademark, or intend to use it, for products or services specifically related to the association's purpose.
+Collective trademarks may be defined as trademarks that are applied for and are capable of distinguishing the goods or services of the members of an association that is the proprietor of the mark from the goods or services of other entities.
+These may only be registered by legal persons who, for instance, supervise certain economic activities, and who intend to distinguish the products of these activities.
+Guarantee or certification trademarks are used for products or services subject to the control of a natural or legal person who owns the mark and determines the corresponding standards for the associated products and services.

 Unregistered and well-known trademarks